niftrr/blockchain-developer-bootcamp-final-project/docs/design_pattern_decisions.md

 ### `Role-Based Access Control`

 *Role-Based Access Control (RBAC)* design pattern used, inherriting from the OpenZeppelin `AccessControl` contract.
 The RBAC design is used to restrict access to function calls.
 Roles for each of the protocol contract "callers" have been created (e.g. `LendingPool` &rarr; `LENDING_POOL_ROLE`) to permission inter-contract execution, and help protect the sytem from bad actors.
-Access roles as per the below.
+Access control as per the below.

 #### `LendingPool`
 * `CONFIGURATOR_ROLE`